Arman-Asryan/streaming_data_pipeline-1/README.md

       contains the code to check the availabilty of data generated in the flow by querying the BigQuery tables using Python and printing the tables in Python             console
 - Files used for setting up log messages: <br>
       infrastructure_logger.py, consumer_logger.py, producer_logger.py
-- The project also has Google Cloud/Drive Credentials that are secret files and are delivered by email.
-Please, download the files from the email message and place the files in the project folder when running the code.
+- The project also has Google Cloud/Drive Credentials that are secret files and are delivered by email per request.
+Please, download the files from the email message and place them in the project folder when running the code.
 The secret files are:
      * capstone-project-28609-7062da8a48e0.json: Google Cloud Service Account credentials
      * client_secrets.json: Google Cloud Client ID credentials
      * creds.txt: Google Drive credentials